CluelessBiker/project3-layer-cakes/README.md

 ## UX

 ### Site Purpose:
+To allow users to interact with the recipes available on the recipe app.
+Users may obtain recipes they wish to bake, or submit ratings for recipes they have already tried.

 ### Site Goal:
+To provide easy access to recipes and their reviews.

 ### Audience:
+Everyone with a love of being in the kitchen and testing their baking abilities.

 ### Communication:
+The app expresses its intent through the print statements generated, prompting the user to walk through the options available & make their selections.
+Various statements also print in a variety of colour to help break up the monotiny of the white text, making it easier to read.

 ### Current User Goals:
+To keep the user engaged with the app by allowing them a variety of choices, as well as the ability to restart the application for ease of use if they wish to explore an alternative feature.

 ### New User Goals:
+To pick new recipes to try, based on the user ratings provided by the previous user.

 ### Future Goals:
+To expand the app and allow users to submit their own recipes.
+As well as to change the way the recipes are generated, allowing the user to determine the cake size they wish to make, and. how many layers they wish to make for it.
+A comment section that would allow the user to elaborate on their ratings would also help users to interact with the app on a more personal level.

 ## Design